Jun 19, 2017

 The winning poem appears on the Cal Poly English Department's website.

 May 17, 2017

-Political Science junior, Maryam Quasto, has been accepted into the 2017 Panetta Institute Congressional Internship Program.
+Political Science junior, Maryam Quasto, was accepted into the 2017 Panetta Institute's Congressional Internship Program.
 She will join representatives from other CSU campuses for two weeks of training on the Monterey Bay campus in August, followed by 11 weeks in Washington, D.C.
 The representatives will work full time in the office of a congressional representative.